The Complete Shade Solution

 Although treated timber can be a more economical solution and will work for sails under 16 square metres, we always recommend using steel columns for the main supports of your sun sail canopy.

 The obvious rule of thumb is that the larger your canvas sun shade, the larger the supporting posts will need to be.
-One of the most common mistakes made when self-installing shade sails are that supporting posts are simply not deep enough in the ground or that the material the posts are made from is not strong enough.
+One of the most common mistakes made when self-installing large garden sun shades are that supporting posts are simply not deep enough in the ground or that the material the posts are made from is not strong enough.
 We have further advice on post and foundation sizes here in our resources area.

 If I choose a Hypar design what height will the supporting posts need to be?